Skip to main content

 ✨ Overview

-pyomop is a Python library for working with OHDSI OMOP Common Data Model (CDM) v5.4 or v6 compliant databases using SQLAlchemy as the ORM.
+pyomop is your OMOP Swiss Army Knife 🔧 for working with OHDSI OMOP Common Data Model (CDM) v5.4 or v6 compliant databases using SQLAlchemy as the ORM.
 It supports converting query results to pandas DataFrames for machine learning pipelines and provides utilities for working with OMOP vocabularies.
 Table definitions are based on the omop-cdm library.
 Pyomop is designed to be a lightweight, easy-to-use library for researchers and developers experimenting and testing with OMOP CDM databases.
+It can be used both as a commandline tool and as an imported library in your code.

 • Supports SQLite, PostgreSQL, and MySQL.
-(All tables are in the default schema) (See usage below for more details)
+CDM and Vocab tables are created in the same schema.
+(See usage below for more details)

-• LLM-based natural language queries via llama-index.
+• LLM-based natural language queries via langchain.
 Usage.

 • Execute QueryLibrary.
 (See usage below for more details)